Battle of al-Qadisiyyah: Muhammad's death and Rashidun wars

+Byzantine counteroffensive in the Levant

 By this time, except for Ctesiphon, Khalid had captured all of Iraq.
 However, circumstances changed on the western front.
 The Byzantine army soon came into direct conflict in Syria and Palestine, and Khalid was sent with half of his army to deal with this new development.
 Soon after, Caliph Abu Bakr died in August 634 and was succeeded by Caliph Umar ibn al-Khattāb.
 Muslim forces in Iraq were too few in number to control the region.
 After the devastating invasion by Khalid, the Persians took time to recover; political instability was at its peak at Ctesiphon.
 Once the Persians recovered, they concentrated more troops and mounted a counterattack.
 Al-Muthanna ibn Haritha, who was now commander-in-chief of the Muslim forces in Iraq, pulled his troops back from all outposts and evacuated Al-Hirah.
 He then retreated to the region near the Arabian Desert.
 Meanwhile, Umar sent reinforcements from Madinah under the command of Abu Ubaid.
-The reinforcements reached Iraq in October 634, and Abu Ubaid assumed the command of the army and defeated the Sassanids at the Battle of Namaraq near modern-day Kufa.
+The reinforcements reached Iraq in October 634, and Abu Ubaid assumed the command of the army and defeated the Sasanians at the Battle of Namaraq near modern-day Kufa.
 Then, in the Battle of Kaskar, he recaptured Hira.

+Sasanian counteroffensive in Mesopotamia

 The Persians launched another counterattack and defeated the Muslims at Battle of the Bridge, which killed Abu Ubaid, and the Muslims suffered heavy losses.
 Muthanna then assumed command of the army and withdrew the remnant of his forces, about 3000 strong, across the Euphrates.
 The Persian commander Bahman (also known as Dhu al-Hajib) was committed to driving the Muslims away from Persian soil but was restrained from pursuing the defeated Muslims after being called back by Rustum to Ctesiphon, to help in putting down the revolt against him.
 Muthanna retreated near the frontier of Arabia and called for reinforcements.
 After getting sufficient reinforcements, he re-entered the fray and camped at the western bank of the Euphrates, where a Persian force intercepted him and was defeated.